o1iviachen/figology/README.md

 XCode and CocoaPods need to be installed to run this application.
 If these are already installed, skip this section.
 1. Install XCode from the App Store.
-2. Open the Terminal and instal CocoaPods by entering ``sudo gem install cocoapods``.
+2. Open the Terminal and install CocoaPods by entering ``sudo gem install cocoapods``.
 3. To setup CocoaPods, enter ``pod setup`` in the Terminal.

 ### Cloning and running _figology._